kubernetes/kubernetes/docs/proposals/initial-resources.md

 So that a pod without specified resources will be treated as .

-InitialResources will set only [request](../design/resource-qos.md#requests-and-limits) (independently for each resource type: cpu, memory) field in the first version to avoid killing containers due to OOM (however the container still may be killed if exceeds requested resources).
+InitialResources will set only [request](../design/resource-qos.md#requests-and-limits) (independently for each resource type: cpu, memory, gpu) field in the first version to avoid killing containers due to OOM (however the container still may be killed if exceeds requested resources).
 To make the component work with LimitRanger the estimated value will be capped by min and max possible values if defined.
 It will prevent from situation when the pod is rejected due to too low or too high estimation.